JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-resource-groups.png)

-2. Select the ResourceGroup `TechDays42rg`.
+2. Select the ResourceGroup `IoTWorkshop-rg`.
 It will open a new blade with all resources in this group
-3. Select the Azure Stream Analytics job `TechDays42sa`.
+3. Select the Azure Stream Analytics job `IoTWorkshop-sa`.
 At this moment there are no Inputs or Outputs.

     ![alt tag](img/azure-stream-analytics-empty.png)